awslabs/aws-c-s3/tests/test_helper/README.md

 - Delete the `aws-c-s3-test-bucket` and `aws-c-s3-test-bucket-public` and every object inside them

+## Bucket Name

+You can specific the bucket name to create via args to pass to the script or environment variable.
+If non of those set, the `init` action will create a random bucket name, and you need to set `BUCKET_NAME` environment variable to the printed out bucket name before running the test.

 ## Notes

 - The MRAP tests are not included in this script, and it's disabled by default.
 To run those tests, you will need to create a MRAP access point with the buckets have `pre-existing-1MB` in it.
 Then update `g_test_mrap_endpoint` to the uri of the MRAP endpoint and build with `-DENABLE_MRAP_TESTS=true`.
 - To run tests in tests/s3_mock_server_tests.c, initialize the mock S3 server first from [here](./../mock_s3_server/).
 And build your cmake project with `-ENABLE_MOCK_SERVER_TESTS=true`
+- Note: If you are not at the aws-common-runtime AWS team account, you must set environment variable `BUCKET_NAME` to the bucket created before running the test.

 ## TODO

 - Automatic the mrap creation
-- Instead of hard-coded path, bucket and region, use the helper to set env-var and pick up from tests.
+- Instead of hard-coded path and region, make it configurable and pick up from tests.